 Spotlight on sisters

-The legacy of education ministry
+The legacy of healing and health-care ministry

 Sister Marie ministered in the nursing field for more than 61 years.
 She served in Wisconsin, Idaho and New York.
 Sister Marie continues to volunteer by accompanying sisters to medical appointments and helping with community advocacy in La Crosse, Wisconsin, at A Place of Grace Catholic Worker House, the La Crosse Warming Center and through work on the FSPA Immigration Task Force.

 Maris Kerwin, FSPA

 Before stepping across the threshold of St. Rose Convent to become a sister, Sister Maris graduated from St. Anthony School of Nursing in Carroll, Iowa.
 Her expertise in nursing was quickly discovered and she began working as a supervisor in several hospitals.
 Sister Maris also served the FSPA community as vice president.
 Today, she serves as volunteer heritage curator, preserving FSPA history for generations to come.

 Sister Celesta was first inspired to pursue ministry in nursing based on her experience of caring for her grandmother.
 She has served in many ways to support patients, beginning in bedside nursing and later hospital administration.
 Her administrative abilities continued to be evidenced as she served the community as vice president, and later, director of FSPA Mission Effectiveness.
 Today, Sister Celesta leads chapel tours and mentors the next generation working in health-care ministry.